Happy 31st Anniversary, Larry!

 - Even when we didn’t feel love, we’ve chosen to show love, because love never fails.

-- And last but not least, you’ve made sure I never leave home without my chargers.
+- And last but not least, he’s made sure I never leave home without my chargers.
 (The kids are laughing at this one.)

 Thanks, Larry, for loving me every single day of our 31 years of marriage — especially on those two days when I was less than lovable!